Portsmouth F.C.: Club badge

 Although Portsmouth F.C. were formed in 1898, the club did not have a club badge until one was introduced for the 1913–14 season.
-This would be the second season since Portsmouth's 1912 reformation, and their wearing of blue shirts for a second successive season.
-Their first season with a badge in 1913–14 would also become the last season before World War I began in 1914.

 The official Coat of Arms of the City of Portsmouth contains an eight pointed gold star and crescent moon on a blue shield, Portsmouth's adoption of the star and crescent is said to have come from when King Richard I (1157–1189), who granted the city "a crescent of gold on a shade of azure, with a blazing star of eight points" which he had taken from the Byzantine Emperor's standard of Governor Isaac Komnenos, after capturing Cyprus.

 The first 1913 Portsmouth F.C. badge was based on official symbols belonging to the town council of Portsmouth, which featured a golden eight-pointed star and a golden crescent moon.
-The football club's first badge featured a horizontally elongated white crescent moon beneath a white five pointed star, with both symbols positioned in the centre of a blue four pointed shield.
+The club's first badge featured a horizontally elongated white crescent moon beneath a white five pointed star, with both symbols positioned in the centre of a blue four pointed shield.
 Portsmouth town council bestowed the privileged use (but not ownership) of their moon and star motifs to Portsmouth F.C., albeit with some colour and design changes.

-Throughout their history Portsmouth F.C. have tried different variations of the badge before reverting to the basic gold star and crescent.
+Throughout their history Portsmouth F.C. have tried different variations of the badge.
 After World War II, Portsmouth began using an eight-pointed star to match that used by the city of Portsmouth.
 In the 1950s and 1960s, the traditional badge was emblazoned on the shirt in white rather than gold but this was due to white being a cheaper alternative to a more expensive gold coloured thread.
 Between 1980 and 1989, Portsmouth scrapped their traditional star and crescent badge and replaced it with an entirely new design.
-This badge showed a football in front of an anchor (representing the navy) and a sword (representing the army), with the whole design surrounded by an outer ring of ships rope.
+This badge showed a football in front of an anchor (representing the Royal Navy) and a sword (representing the British Army), with the whole design surrounded by an outer ring of ships rope.
 An alternative version included a circular version of the traditional star and crescent badge in place of the football.